 We restrict access to non-public personal information about our stockholders to our employees with a legitimate business need for the information.
-We maintain physical, electronic and procedural safeguards designed to protect the non-public personal information of our stockholders.
+We maintain safeguards designed to protect the non-public personal information of our stockholders.

 Proxy Voting Policy and Procedures